Bisaloo/NpiEurope_compendium/README.md

 epidemiological parameters.
 Because these analyses may be very time consuming, it's not advised to run it yourself if you just want to get a feeling of how the code works.
-By default, this code will run sequentially but can be readily converted to run parallelly thanks to the [future](https://cran.r-project.org/package=future) package.
+By default, this code will run sequentially but can be readily converted to run in parallel thanks to the [future](https://cran.r-project.org/package=future) package.
 Here is for example what I use for my local computer: